weygoldt/py2md/README.md

 This is probably not the most elegant implementation of this algorithm but I whipped it together quickly and for now it works well.
-The output of this function is now a list of instances of our `Block` class, each containing the block content and whether it is code or content (i.e., markdown text).
+The output of this function is now a list of instances of our `Block` class, each containing the block content and whether it is code or content (i.e., Markdown text).
 What we now need, is a function that puts this together to a Markdown file.
 For this, we can simply iterate over our blocks and wrap each block into a Markdown code block, if it contains code.
 Easy as that!